 Set Auto-approve threshold to 200, and leave Max tokens per user blank

-When requesting tokens, they will be shown the following form to fill in:
+When requesting tokens, the user will be shown the following form to fill in:

 The reference and comments sections are optional, and to help you with your processes and reporting.
 The Reference field is designed for project references, grant codes, or any other code which you might want to use for your reporting.
 The Comments field is a free text box that allows your subscription members to explain in more detail about what they need the tokens for.
-Both of these fields will be visible to you when you come to approve or deny the token request.
+Both of these fields will be visible to you when you approve or deny the token request, and when you view a record of the completed request - see the next section for more on responding to requests and viewing completed requests.

 When a subscription member submits a Token Request that requires approval, you will be sent an email notification.